Portopalo di Capo Passero: Port One Harbor

-Castello Tafuri

-Built in 1935, Castello Tafuri is located on a rocky cliff on the south-eastern coast of Sicily, in front of the island of Capo Passero.
-It stands on a crystal blue sea and has for many years been the symbol of this small fishing center, today a destination for tourists and surfers.

-The commissioner Franjo Bruno of Belmonte entrusted the realization of a villa in the form of a castle to the Florentine architect Crott.
-Severino Crott (Castiglion Fiorentino, 1886-1972), known for numerous expansions in the style of religious buildings in Tuscany, works for the first time in Sicily on the Castle.
-The project was drafted between 1933 and 1935 and work began that year.
-Eventually work was suspended and it remained that way for nearly two decades until 1957 when it was purchased by the Tafuri family.
-The Tafuri family transformed the property to a hotel facility in 1964 and expanded it between 1971 and 1972.
-In 1986 the property was leased to a third party where it remained until its closing in 1998.
-In 2016, the hotel re-opened under the Tafuri name and remains in operation.
+The Port One harbor project, commencing its construction phase in late 2024, is envisioned as a comprehensive harbor complex, offering 566 berths tailored to accommodate vessels of diverse sizes for both short-term visits and long-term moorings.

 History

-General

-The name Portopalo comes from the Latin Portus Palus, that means porto palude(marshy harbour), and in 1975 the words Capo Passero have been added to distinguish it from the homonymous Porto Palo in the province of Agrigento.
+The name Portopalo comes from the Latin Portus Palus meaning 'marshy harbour'.
+In 1975 the words Capo Passero have been added to distinguish it from the homonymous Porto Palo in the province of Agrigento.

 Portopalo has historically been a predominantly agricultural and fishing town, and in addition to tourism, the economic activity remains in these industries.
 On the eastern shore of the municipalities lies the Island of Capo Passero where the Spanish Fort still stands to this day.

 World War II

 Portopalo is widely considered the location where the liberation of Italy from German occupation in World War II was initiated.
 On July 10, 1943, after taking control of Northern Africa, American, British and Commonwealth allied troops arrived on the shores near Gela and Pachino (Portopalo) in an attempt to attain control over the eastern portion of Italy.
 Eastern Italy had been controlled by Nazi Germany and the allied troops were aware that taking control of the island of Sicily would enable them to liberate the whole of Italy from German control.
 Military actions in Sicily ended on August 17, 1943, with Italy signing an unconditional armistice with the Allied forces on September 8 of that year.